SUNY Oswego

 Unit/Division: Dean of Students Office

-Name of Person who will Supervise GA: Michelle Sloan
+Name of Person who will Supervise GA: Shelly Sloan

 Supervisor Job Title: Assistant Dean of Students for Student Wellbeing